-There are several ways to look at the question of how cumbersome trade procedures constitute costs to traders, but these costs are usually thought of as transaction costs.
-11 One can, like e.g. Milner et al. (2008), divide these transaction costs into direct and indirect costs.
-The direct costs include compliance costs associated with providing information and documentation or direct charges for trade-related services.
+There are several ways to look at the question of how cumbersome trade procedures constitute costs to traders, but these costs are usually thought of as transaction costs.12 One can, like e.g. Milner et al. (2008), divide these transaction costs into direct and indirect costs.
+Generally speaking, the direct costs include compliance costs associated with providing information and documentation or direct charges for trade-related services.
 Indirect costs include time delays due to inefficient procedures.

-On the other hand, it is sometimes more helpful to think of these costs in terms of being sunk, fixed or variable.
+To be a bit more specific, it is sometimes helpful to think of the direct costs in terms of being sunk, fixed or variable.
 Before being able to start exporting to the world market, a potential trader has to obtain information about the trade procedures that must be complied with - and it is relevant to point out that those procedures may take place both in the importing country itself and at the destination market.
 The more complex the procedures, the higher the cost for the trader.
 A firm only has to pay this cost once, so this may be seen as a one-time sunk cost of entering the market.
 However, each time that goods are to be sent across borders, all relevant procedures (in all countries involved) must be complied with, so even though the firm has paid the sunk market entry cost and knows what to do, it still has to take the time and effort to, for instance, submit information about the shipment to all relevant authorities.
 The magnitude of these compliance costs will generally not depend on the volume of the shipment, so they may be characterized as fixed, but they will have to be paid each time goods are shipped.
 Obviously, the more complicated and extensive the rules, the higher the costs of complying with them.
+Further, there are also variable costs, i.e. costs that depend on the size of the shipment.
+Those may e.g. include certain charges for trade-related services.

-Besides sunk and fixed costs, there may also be variable costs, i.e. costs that depend on the size of the shipment.
-These are perhaps best described by the time delays that are caused by complex and inefficient trade procedures.
+Indirect costs are best described by the time delays that are caused by complex and inefficient trade procedures.
 All else equal, complicated and inefficient trade procedures will increase the time required to trade a product across borders.
-Time delays may in turn lead to (particularly - but not only - variable) costs in various ways.
+Time delays may in turn lead to costs in various ways.
 First, depending on the type of good, there may be depreciation costs.
 These could be in terms of physical depreciation - e.g. spoiled agricultural goods - or because products quickly lose their market value (for instance technology-intensive products or fashion items).
 Second, with long delays, companies will have to keep goods in store to a larger extent instead of just being able to quickly ship the goods.
 For agricultural goods, storage costs may further not just be a matter of misallocated resources, but could lead to even higher costs for refrigeration etc. Third, long delays are associated with increased uncertainty about delivery times, which means that companies will have to waste resources on having wider safety margins.
 Fourth, with long and uncertain delivery times, companies may simply be unable to take advantage of business opportunities.